arcticOS2/Classification-Project-Movie-Verdict-Detector/README.md

 # Classification-Project-Movie-Verdict-Detector

 ##  Project Overview
-This project focuses on building a **multi-class classification model** using a movie dataset from Kaggle, with additional feature enrichment from the **OMDb API** to improve prediction accuracy.
+This project focuses on building a **multi-class classification model** using a movie dataset from Kaggle, with additional feature enrichment and data collection uswing webscraping and APIs like **OMDb API**,**TMDb API** to improve prediction accuracy.

 ---